Layona1981/Bioinfo_BMMB_852/HW_10/Variant_Caller_Results.md

 #### Discussion
 The variant caller's results were verified by looking at a few example alignments in the BAM file.
-Some examples where the variant caller did not work as expected (false positives, false negatives, etc.) are discussed below.
+Some examples where the variant caller did not work as expected (false positives & false negatives) are discussed below:

 #### False Positives